HyperspaceMadness/shaders_slang/bezel/Mega_Bezel/___Mega Bezel Readme___.md

   - Blacks out outside the screen, used for the scaling only presets

 **[ INTRO SEQUENCE ]________________________________________________________________________________________________________**
-​	Animation sequence which plays when the content starts up
+​	Animation sequence which plays when the content starts up, animation times are in frames.
+The frame rate for most games 60 fps

 - **Show Intro**
   - 0 - OFF